baranov-V-V/HashTable/README.md

 1. X-axes represents bucket number in hash table and Y-axes shows the amount of elements in that bucket
 2. X-axes shows bucket size and Y-axes shows the total amount of buckets with that size

-Second graphs will be more representative for efficient hash funtions, so i will use them in hash funcions from 4 to 6.
+Second graphs will be more representative for efficient hash funtions, so i will use them in hash funcions 4 to 7.

 * [First function](#first)
 * [Second function](#second)